yulia-gutorova/selenium-cucumber-training-project/README.md

 ##### Step 3.
 Configuring Cucumber

 IntelliJ IDEA allows you to work with Cucumber in other languages apart from Java provided that the required plugins are installed and enabled.
+IntelliJ will ask to install Gherkin plugin, so confirm this installation.

 Detailed information how to enable and configure Cucumber in IntelliJ can be found here: https://www.jetbrains.com/help/idea/cucumber-support.html.